stevekinney/scratch-workshop/src/content/using-the-pen-and-custom-blocks-that-take-inputs.md

 You can see a solution [here](https://scratch.mit.edu/projects/882262812) if you want.

-<iframe class="mx-auto" title="A Scratch Playground" src="https://scratch.mit.edu/projects/882262812/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
+<iframe class="mx-auto" title="Polygons" src="https://scratch.mit.edu/projects/882262812/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>

+## Further Exploration

+If you notice that your algorithm begins to break after a certain number of sides, take a moment to think about why.
+If you squint at this example, you'll likely get a hint.

+<iframe title="More Polygons" src="https://scratch.mit.edu/projects/882496110/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>